instadw/instadwell-blog/_posts/2026-5-20-pg-sohna-road-gurgaon.md

 ### The Rapid Metro Lifeline

 The Sector 55 to 56 Rapid Metro serves as a key public transit anchor for the Extension corridor.
 Many residents use shared autos or two-wheelers to cover the 10-minute gap to the station, avoiding local traffic.
+The Rapid Metro connects onward to the IFFCO Chowk Yellow Line station, making it the most practical route for residents who need to commute into Delhi a few times a week rather than daily.

 ### The Subhash Chowk Bottleneck

-Surface traffic around Subhash Chowk can cause significant delays during peak office hours.
+Surface traffic around Subhash Chowk can cause significant delays during peak office hours, particularly between 8:30 AM and 10:30 AM and again from 6 PM to 8:30 PM.
 Commuters often prefer a personal two-wheeler or a corporate shuttle bus to bypass car jams.
+If your office runs fixed shift timings, factoring in an extra 20 to 30 minutes on surface roads during peak hours is realistic planning rather than pessimism.

-### The Expansion Project
+### The Golf Course Extension Road Expansion

-The Gurugram Metropolitan Development Authority is actively expanding the Golf Course Extension Road into an eight-lane highway from Ghata to Vatika Chowk.
-While this will fix unpaved lanes and reduce long-term congestion, expect short-term construction detours through 2026.
+The Gurugram Metropolitan Development Authority is actively expanding Golf Course Extension Road into an eight-lane highway from Ghata to Vatika Chowk.
+Once complete, this will meaningfully reduce the daily congestion that currently makes the southern stretch of the corridor frustrating during evenings.
+For residents moving in now, the practical benefit is that property values and rental demand along this corridor are likely to climb once the infrastructure upgrade completes, making current rental rates a reasonable entry point before that shift happens.
+Expect short-term construction detours through the remainder of 2026.

 ---